-Whether they’re funky, groovy, innovative, or just mysteriously memorable, there’s a reason many drummers and their beats become immortalized in music history.
+Whether they’re funky, groovy, innovative, or just mysteriously memorable, there’s a reason many drummers and their licks become immortalized in music history.

 Can’t get a catchy fill out of your head?
 Wondering how to place those ghost notes?
-Check out these videos and learn how to play some legendary licks written by your favorite drummers:
+Check out these videos and learn how to play some iconic drum beats written by your favorite drummers.

 Learn Ringo Starr’s iconic groove from “Come Together” by The Beatles!
 Click here to follow along with the sheet music.

 Stevie Wonder’s drummer, Stanley Randolph, teaches you how to play the drum groove from “Superstition”.
 Get the sheet music here.

 Neil Peart’s drum part in “Tom Sawyer” is immediately recognizable for many drummers.
 Here’s the sheet music!